PriyanshBh/Flight-Status-and-Notifications/README.md

+# Flight Status and Notifications/Indigo Hack to Hire

-# Flight Status and Notifications
+Flight Status and Notifications
+Description: Develop a system to provide real-time flight status updates and notifications to passengers.

 ## Getting Started